 What Is A Stack And Tilt Golf Swing?

-Stack and tilt is a swing construction that enables golfers to control three things: the low point, which will improve the quality and consistency of strike; power, so the delivery is more efficient; and control itself, so the curvature of the ball in flight.
+Stack and tilt is a swing construction that enables golfers to control three things: the low point, which will improve the quality and consistency of your ball striking; power, so the delivery is more efficient; and control itself, so the curvature of the ball in flight.

-The idea of stack and tilt is a good one, in that it’s designed to ensure the weight is on your lead side.
-Where the stack comes from is the upper half on top of the lower, with the tilt being a consequence of the left shoulder pointing downwards in the backswing.
+The premise of stack and tilt is great, because it's designed for the weight to be on your lead side.
+The 'stack' derives from the upper half of your body, as it sits on top of the lead leg, with the 'tilt' being a result of the left shoulder pointing downwards in the backswing.

 If you think this is a technique that could help you play better golf, here are some handy checkpoints to keep in mind.
 At address, work on feeling like 60 per cent of your weight is on your lead side and your hands should be ahead of the ball.